 There are about 6 puzzles asked in this section each of 5 questions.
 One should aim for solving at least 4 puzzles correctly.
 Therefore it is necessary to solve and practice CET level puzzles daily for scoring fast.

 8. Verbal Ability:

 In this section also 25 questions are asked.
-There are different types of questions asked including vocabulary, sentence correction etc. One should practice these types if questions daily to 15-20 correct.
-You can watch the below video to learn vocabulary that are always asked in CET.
+There are different types of questions asked including vocabulary, sentence correction, etc. One should practice these types of questions daily to 15-20 correct.
+You can watch the below video to learn the vocabulary that is always asked in CET.

 2. CET Mocks

 After dividing the sections give a mock and see your score in each section.
 During your preparation for MAH-CET, do try to give 2 CET Mocks every week if your score is not coming according to your aim.
 Thus, focus on basics for those scoring less.
 This will help you to give you a realistic feel for the exams.
 It will help you to manage time which will help you to crack the exam.
 Mocks help you to check your preparation levels and where you stand when compared to other people who will be competing with you during this exam season.
 Mocks also help you to improve your speed and accuracy and help you to work on your weak areas.